Where dwells benevolent belly love and digestion as silky smooth as a babe’s behind?

-I’m following the GAPS Introduction Diet as a radical pathway to healing my digestive system.
-And dare I say it three weeks in, it’s working.
+I’m following the GAPS Introduction Diet as a pathway to healing my digestive system.
+And dare I say three weeks in, it’s working.

 I spent Post Christmas and New Year mostly in bed, scouring gut healing forums and articles on the net.
 I read how a woman had just cut out alcohol, all sugar, grains, and dairy as part of her healing program.
 Her January had become Banuary, characterised by how many things are presently banned from the menu.
-I thank this woman from the bottom of my heart for elucidating my experience so eloquently, and helping me to smirk about something when it was hard to laugh about anything.
+I thank this woman for elucidating my experience so eloquently, and making me smirk.

-You can’t keep doing the same thing and expect a different result, so said Einstein.
+You can’t keep doing the same thing and expect a different result, so said Einstein, apparently.

 Two weeks before Christmas I was discussing my health issues with a dear friend of my Dad’s, who has dietary limitations he observes very strictly.